TaoYang225/TaoYang225.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Ph.D. student at School of Computer Science and Engineering, Sun Yat-sen University.
 I received my M.E. degree in Control Engineering and B.E. degree in Electronic Information Engineering from Civil Aviation University of China.
-In June of 2017, I worked as a research intern at Center for Applied Mathematics of Tianjin University for two years.
+In June of 2017, I worked as a research intern at Center for Applied Mathematics of Tianjin University.
 During this time, I developed a strong interest in Natural Language Processing (NLP), which led me to delve deeper into this field.

 My research areas currently include **Pretrained Models Tuning**, **Attribution Analysis**, **Text-based Personality Detection**, etc.